 Drivers who cause a child under 16 years of age serious physical injury may be charged with a Class C felony.
 Class C felonies are punishable by up to 15 years in state prison.
 DWI drivers who cause the death of a child under the age of 16 in the vehicle face a Class B felony, punishable by up to 15 years in state prison.

 Discuss Your DWI Ticket With an Experienced Central New York Attorney

 New York prosecutors take DWI charges seriously, and New York is well known for harsh DWI penalties.
 If you or your loved one have been charged with a DWI in New York, the New York Traffic Ticket Lawyers are here to help.
 Our highly-skilled, trial-ready attorneys have successfully handled many DWI cases throughout New York state.
 We will work tirelessly to protect your rights and obtain the best outcome in your case.
 Contact the New York Traffic Ticket Lawyers today to schedule your free initial evaluation.

-The New York Traffic Ticket Lawyers handle DWI Tickets throughout Central New York including Albany County, Erie County, Onondaga County, Orange County, Saratoga County, and Warren County.
+The New York Traffic Ticket Lawyers handle DWI Tickets throughout Central New York including Albany County, Broome County, Cortland County, Cayuga County, Erie County, Jefferson County, Madison County, Oneida County, Onondaga County, Orange County, Oswego County, Saratoga County, and Warren County.